The Guide

 Grace Christian Academy Taipei is a small Christian school in Nangang, on the eastern edge of the city, running Grades 1 through 12 for around 160 students from 30 countries.
 It has a tight community feel, five diplomatic families among its current enrolment, and fees that sit in the USD 15,000 to USD 18,000 range for 2025-26.

 Nangang is less convenient than Shilin for most families on the international circuit, and the small size means limited subject breadth at the upper school level.
-But for families specifically seeking a small-community Christian school, there is not much else in Taipei that fills that gap.
-Families who've been here a few years say the pastoral care is a genuine strength.
+But for families wanting a small-community Christian school, there is little else in Taipei that fills the gap.

 Smaller and specialist options

-A few other schools are worth a mention for specific circumstances.
+A few other schools matter for specific circumstances.

 Taipei Adventist American School is a very small Seventh-day Adventist school in the Yangmingshan hills in Shilin, covering Grades 1 to 8 for around 120 students.
-The setting is striking.
-If Adventist values are central to your family, it is the only school of its kind in the city.
+The setting is striking, and if Adventist values matter to your family, it is the only school of its kind in the city.
 Fees for 2025-26 run TWD 472,000 to TWD 520,000 per year (roughly USD 14,700 to USD 17,000).

-The Primacy Collegiate Academy is a small Christian high school near Shilin MRT, Cognia-accredited, covering Grades 9 to 12 only.
-It exists for families arriving with teenagers who need a short-term or transitional American curriculum placement.
-It is not a full K-12 school.
+The Primacy Collegiate Academy is a small Cognia-accredited Christian high school near Shilin MRT, covering Grades 9 to 12 only.
+Useful for families arriving with teenagers who need a short-term or transitional American curriculum placement; not a full K-12 school.

 VIS Experimental High School sits near National Taiwan University in central Taipei, runs American and Canadian curricula for around 400 secondary students, and takes a project-based learning approach.
 Fees for 2025-26 are around TWD 530,450 per year (roughly USD 16,500).
-It is a good option for families in the Da'an area who want a more central, less commute-heavy choice for their secondary-age children.
+A good option for families in Da'an who want a central, less commute-heavy choice for secondary-age children.

 For French families only: Lycée International Français de Taipei is a small AEFE-partnered school in Xinyi running from CP to 4ème.
 It is trilingual, non-profit, and founded by the French-speaking community.
 Fees for 2024-25 run TWD 378,900 to TWD 440,100 per year (roughly USD 11,800 to USD 13,800).